khanadm/Django-Deployment-on-EC2-server/README.md

 #### Configuring Nginx as a reverse proxy

-Create a configuration file for Nginx using the following command
+Create a configuration file for Nginx using the following command.

 ```sh
 sudo vim /etc/nginx/sites-available/mydata